Reducing Overconfidence Predictions for Autonomous Driving Perception: Proposed Method

-Additionally, to avoid the ``zero'' probability problem, as well as to incorporate some uncertainty levels in the final prediction, the Additive Smoothing method ($\lambda$)~\cite{AdditiveS, SmoTec, Lidstone} (also defined as Laplace smoothing) is implemented during the ML and MAP predictions.
-The value assigned for the Additive Smoothing are shown in Table \ref{NB_AS}, does not depended on any information from the training dataset.
-This value was determined empirically \ie, by observing which value would preserve approximately the ``original'' distribution without compromising the final result.
-The probability estimates with the Additive Smoothing are shown in \eqref{bayes2} and \eqref{bayes3}, \ie, a small correction is incorporated into the ML and MAP estimate.
-Consequently, no prediction will have a ``zero'' probability, no matter how unlikely.
+Additionally, to avoid the `zero' probability problem, as well as to incorporate some uncertainty level in the final prediction, the Additive Smoothing method ($\lambda$)~\cite{AdditiveS, SmoTec, Lidstone} (also defined as Laplace smoothing) is implemented during the \textit{ML} and \textit{MAP} predictions.
+The values assigned for the Additive Smoothing are shown in Table \ref{NB_AS}, does not depend on previous information of the training set.
+This value was determined empirically \ie, by observing which value would preserve approximately the `original' distribution without compromising the final result.
+The probability estimates with the Additive Smoothing are shown in \eqref{bayes2} and \eqref{bayes3}, \ie, a small correction is incorporated into the \textit{ML} and \textit{MAP} estimate.
+Consequently, no prediction will have a `zero' probability, no matter how unlikely.